anwyho/bartbot.bak/README.md

 <!-- TODO: This section is not done yet -->

-There are about twenty questions that motivate the development of this Messenger chat bot, but the core of the app is to bring the user the most instant and up-to-date information about their trip.
+There are about twenty questions that drove the development of this Messenger chat bot, but the core of the app is to bring the user the most instant and up-to-date information about their trip.

 ## Implementation